ssethna/blockchain/README.md

 # blockchain
 Sample Blockchain Application.
 Displays basic blockchain concepts with transactions using crypto wallets.
+The blockchain, blocks, wallets are persisted in MongoDB.

 A command line application that provides the following options:

 Please input your choice: